 I stared out the window taking in the rolling hills, grassy green as sun blasted itself across the bovine dotted landscape.
 Heather humorously repeated, “look at all the cattle, isn’t it exactly as you imagined it?”
-This would be my first visit to the rolling rangeland of Alberta and over the course of my cowboy ranching tenure at Sierra West quickly fell in love with the romanticism of the space and place.
+This would be my first visit to the rolling rangeland of Alberta and over the course of my cowboy, tenure at Sierra West Ranch, quickly fell in love with the romanticism of the place.
 A tip of my hat to the studs which made Legends of the Fall and Brokeback Mountain so dreamy.

 I spent the next two days running around in my leather cowboy boots + brimmed hat.
 I initially felt goofy but quickly relaxed into “right at home” as I perfected my lasso twirling and horseback riding skills.
 I was a city boy throwing myself into ranch life City Slickers style and while I was apprehensive at first (stepping in the mud, oh lordy) I quickly found the fun and adventure in ranch life.

 The History of Sierra West Ranch